seananderson/seananderson.ca/cv-pandoc.md

 :    Powerful Presentation Skills and Media Training
      with Teresa Erickson and Tim Ward of Intermedia Communications, authors of [*The Master Communicator's Handbook*](https://www.amazon.com/Master-Communicators-Handbook-Teresa-Erickson/dp/1785351532)

 2013
-:    Quantitative Modelling in Ecosystem Based Management.
-R. Hilborn,
-     School of Aquatic and Fishery Sciences, University of Washington (audited).

-2013
 :    Applied Time Series Analysis.
 E. Holmes, M. Scheuerell, and E.